kulack/LogView/README.md

 ## Installation

 This package should be installed using Package Control.
-Follow these steps to install LogView:
+Follow these steps to install LogViewPlus:
 - Make sure you're using the correct Sublime Text 3 version (see Requirements).
 - Install [Package Control](https://sublime.wbond.net/installation) if you don't already have it.
-- [Use Package Control](https://sublime.wbond.net/docs/usage) to search for LogView and install the package.
+- [Use Package Control](https://sublime.wbond.net/docs/usage) to search for LogViewPlus and install the package.

 ## Editing the logfile
 You have to switch to the "Plain Text" syntax in order to edit the opened logfile.
 As soon as you're done editing the file, you can switch back to the "Logfile" syntax.
 The file will automatically be parsed again and set to read-only.

 ## Automatic highlighting
-The LogView plug-in distinguishes three types of log entries:
+The LogViewPlus plug-in distinguishes three types of log entries:
 - errors
 - warnings
 - marks